EiffL/eiffl.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a CNRS researcher in the CosmoStat Laboratory at CEA Paris-Saclay.
-I work at the intersection between Deep Learning, Statistical Modeling, and Observational Cosmology.
+I am a CNRS researcher working at the intersection between Deep Learning, Statistical Modeling, and Observational Cosmology.